iMikie/Semantic-UI-Rails/README.md

 ```
 To understand what's going on here, look up the examples on the menu page on semantic-ui.com.
 Take a look at sidebar and inverted and the other classes on the id="m_menu" div.
 The menu items themselves are identical to the main menu so we could certainly refactor these into a partial.

-A sidebar looks for the items it needs to push aside to be wrapped in a div with the class "pusher" so we'll need to add that.
-We'll also need a button that will take the place of our main menu on the smaller screen of a phone as well as a smaller version of our logo so let's add those now.
+A sidebar looks for the items it needs to push aside to be wrapped in a div with the class `pusher`.
+We'll also need a button that will take the place of our main menu on the smaller screen of a phone that we can push to show the sidebar menu.
+We'll also need a smaller version of our logo.
 Here's what your complete `application.html.erb` file should look like:

 **`application.html.erb`**